 Don’t be afraid to optimize and develop your own navigation structure.
 No need to copycat traditional navigation.
 It’s better to make up the one which would allow faster and more intuitive user experience.
 Offering a navigation which requires only one gesture to reach the necessary function drastically benefits the users of your app.

 5 More Psychology Rules Every UX Consultant Uses

 Perception of the content is mainly based on its selection and interpretation by users.
 Thus seemingly the same content can be interpreted by two groups of users differently based on their readiness to identify this or that element.
-Perceptual set theory has explained this phenomenon in detail.
-So UX designers must take into account that the context plays a significant role in interpreting of the content by users.
-Make sure your app users have the experience and previous knowledge that will allow them interpret your app content the way you expect them to.
+The perceptual set theory has explained this phenomenon in detail.
+So UX designers must take into account that the context plays a significant role in interpreting content by users.
+Make sure your app users have the experience and previous knowledge that will allow them to interpret your app content the way you expect them to.

 Understanding the difference between what end users of the app want from it and how UX designers see that need is important.
 Users want a simple, intuitive interface to easily interact with.
 That means that the typeface must be as large as it’s necessary for users to easily digest the content.
 Unlike UX designers app users don’t really care about the latest typefaces.
 Usability is what important for end users.
 Expert UX designers recommend using types of the size not less than 16 px.

 4. Image positioning is crucial

 No successful app or website user experience is possible without appealing visuals.
 However, it’s advisable to position images in a way that users perceive them together with the content, not apart.
 Thus UX designers must make sure that any human placed next to the product on the visuals has its gaze towards the product, not in the opposite direction.
 End users should have their focus on the product, not the human on that visual.
 Thus correct image positioning can enhance the perception of the product by users, strengthen their focus on it.